eric2323223/jekyll-now/drafts/GPT.md

  |1542M |48 |1600|
 Table 2.
 Architecture hyperparameters for the 4 model sizes.
 #### Analysis
-> We demonstrate that language models begin to learn these tasks without any explicit supervision when trained on a new dataset of millions of webpages called WebText.
 > These findings suggest a promising path towards building language processing systems which learn to perform tasks from their naturally occurring demonstrations.
 #### Conclusion
 > When a large language model is trained on a sufficiently large and diverse dataset it is able to perform well across many domains and datasets.
 GPT-2 zero-shots to state of the art performance on 7 out of 8 tested language modeling datasets.
 The diversity of tasks the model is able to perform in a zero-shot setting suggests that high-capacity models trained to maximize the likelihood of a sufficiently varied text corpus begin to learn how to perform a surprising amount of tasks without the need for explicit supervision.